-- In these matters, plaintiffs seek a variety of remedies including equitable relief in the form of injunctive and other remedies and monetary relief in the form of contractual and extra-contractual damages.
-In some cases, the monetary damages sought include punitive or treble damages or are not specified.
+- In these matters, plaintiffs seek a variety of remedies including equitable relief in the form of injunctive and other remedies and monetary relief in the form of compensatory damages.
+In most cases, the monetary damages sought include punitive or treble damages.
 Often more specific information beyond the type of relief sought is not available because plaintiffs have not requested more specific relief in their court pleadings.
-In those cases where plaintiffs have made a specific demand for monetary damages, they often specify damages just below a jurisdictional limit regardless of the facts of the case.
+In general, the dollar amount of damages sought is not specified.
+In those cases where plaintiffs have made a specific statement with regard to monetary damages, they often specify damages just below a jurisdictional limit regardless of the facts of the case.
 This represents the maximum they can seek without risking removal from state court to federal court.
 In our experience, monetary demands in plaintiffs' court pleadings bear little relation to the ultimate loss, if any, we may experience. - For the reasons specified above, it is not possible to make meaningful estimates of the amount or range of loss that could result from these matters at this time.
 We review these matters on an on-going basis and follow the provisions of SFAS No. 5, "Accounting for Contingencies" when making accrual and disclosure decisions.
 When assessing reasonably possible and probable outcomes, we base our decision on our assessment of the ultimate outcome following all appeals. - In the opinion of our management, while some of these matters may be material to our operating results for any particular period if an unfavorable outcome results, none will have a material adverse effect on our overall financial condition.

 Several class actions are pending alleging improper premiums were charged for title insurance in Ohio (Dubin v.
 Security Union Title Insurance Company, filed on March 12, 2003, in the Court of Common Pleas, Cuyahoga County, Ohio and Markowitz v.
 Chicago Title Insurance Company, filed on February 4, 2004 in the Court of Common Pleas, Cuyahoga County, Ohio), Pennsylvania (Patterson v.
 Fidelity National Title Insurance Company of New York, filed on October 27, 2003 in the Court of Common Pleas of Allegheny County, Pennsylvania) and Florida (Thula v.
 American Pioneer, filed on September 24, 2004 in the Circuit Court of Seventeenth Judicial Circuit, Broward County; Figueroa v.
 Fidelity, filed on April 20, 2004 in the Circuit Court of 11th Judicial Circuit, Dade County; Grosso v.
-Fidelity National Title Insurance Company of New York, filed on August 31, 2004 in the Circuit Court of the Seventeenth Judicial Circuit, Broward County; Chereskin v.
-Fidelity National Title Insurance Company of New York, filed on September 21, 2004 in the Circuit Court, Fourth Judicial Circuit, Nassau County; and Turner v.
-Chicago Title Insurance Company, filed September 20, 2004 in the Circuit Court, Fourth Judicial District, in and for Nassau County, Florida).
+Fidelity National Title Insurance Company of New York, filed on August 31, 2004 in the Circuit Court of the Seventeenth Judicial Circuit, Broward Company of New York, filed on September 21, 2004 in the Circuit Court, Fourth Judicial Circuit, Broward Company of New York, filed on September 20, 2004 in the Circuit Court, Fourth Judicial Circuit, Broward Company of New York, filed September 20, 2004 in the Circuit Court, Fourth Judicial Circuit, in and for Nassau County; Florida).
 The cases allege that the named defendant companies failed to provide notice of premium discounts to consumers refinancing their mortgages, and failed to give discounts in refinancing transactions in violation of the filed rates.
 The actions seek refunds of the premiums charged and punitive damages.
 Recently, the court's order denying class certification in one of the Ohio actions was reversed and the case was remanded to the trial court for further proceedings.
 We intend to vigorously defend these actions.